mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 My friend, Matt P. was leading a TripleShot group ride on the trail.
 He spotted me and it was great to stop briefly and say hello.

-**Effort was easy** and I felt good enough to add a 30 minute easy spin on the trainer after I got home.
+**Effort was easy** and after I got home, I felt good enough to spin easy for 30 minutes on the trainer.

 <!---->
 ## WEDNESDAY NOV 23 ☁️